 Larry Holmes' professional boxing career spanned more than 29 years — from 1973 to 2002.

-Holmes made his debut against Rodell Dupree at the age of 23 on March 21, 1973, defeating Dupree via 4 round PTS.
+Holmes made his professional boxing debut against Rodell Dupree at the age of 23 on March 21, 1973, defeating Dupree via 4 round PTS.
 He went on to win 47 more consecutive fights after the debut, which included 34 wins via stoppage.

 Holmes had his first world title fight at the age of 28 on June 9, 1978 after 27 professional fights, against Ken Norton for the heavyweight WBC title.
 He defeated Norton via 15 round split-decision to become the heavyweight champion of the world.